a1rishav/ml_problems/notes.md

   - PCA
   - t-SNE

-### Cross Validation : ensures that the model fits and does not overfit
+### Cross Validation : ensures that the model fits and does not overfit, used so that validation data is representative of train data
 - k fold cross validation
   - can be used with all kind of datasets
   - splits any dataest into k folds